-As the holidays approach, many people look for ways of combining their desire to do good with their desire to save on taxes.
-For the charitably inclined, there are strategic ways of giving that can help the giver and the receiver.
+As the holidays approach, many people look for ways of combining their desire to help the causes they believe in with their desire to save on taxes.
+For the charitably inclined, there are strategic ways of giving that can accomplish both goals.

 Tax laws that affect your giving